Profit And Loss

 Similar Questions

-(4) A shopkeeper earns a profit of 175% by selling some antique articles for $9377.50.
-What was the cost price of those antique articles?
+(1) A shopkeeper earns a profit of 125% after selling some items for $5422.50.
+Find the cost price of those items.

 NCERT Solution and CBSE Notes for class twelve, eleventh, tenth, ninth, seventh, sixth, fifth, fourth and General Math for competitive Exams. ©